torsday/notebook/GLOSSARY.md

 The ability of a program to examine the type or properties of an object at runtime.

+## UFS

+Unionfs is a filesystem service for Linux, FreeBSD and NetBSD which implements a union mount for other file systems.
+As an example application of union mounting, consider the need to update the information contained on a CD-ROM or DVD.
+While a CD-ROM is not writable, one can overlay the CD's mount point with a writable directory in a union mount.
+Then, updating files in the union directory will cause them to end up in the writable directory, giving the illusion that the CD-ROM's contents have been updated.

+## Union mount

+A way of combining multiple directories into one that appears to contain their combined contents.

 ## UUID

 A universally unique identifier (UUID) is an identifier standard used in software construction.
 A UUID is simply a 128-bit value.